-The specified VREF range is from 1.1V to 1.3V.
-The REFIN- pin voltage (VREF-) should be limited to $\pm 0.1V$ , with respect to AGND.
-Typically, for single-ended reference applications, the REFIN- pin should be directly connected to AGND, with its own separate track to avoid any spike due to switching noise.
+The specified V{REF} range is from 1.1V to 1.3V.
+The REFIN- pin voltage (V{REF}-) should be limited to $\pm 0.1V$, with respect to A{GND}.
+Typically, for single-ended reference applications, the REFIN- pin should be directly connected to A{GND}, with its own separate track to avoid any spike due to switching noise.

-These buffers are injecting a certain quantity of 1/f noise into the system, noise that can be modulated with the incoming input signals and that can limit the SNR at very high OSR (OSR>256).
+These buffers are injecting a certain quantity of 1/f noise into the system.
+This noise can be modulated with the incoming input signals and can limit the SNR at very high OSR (OSR>256).
 To overcome this limitation, these buffers include an auto-zeroing algorithm that greatly diminishes their 1/f noise as well as their offset, so that the SNR of the system is not limited by this noise component, even at maximum OSR.
 This auto-zeroing algorithm is performed synchronously with the MCLK coming to the device.